Antwaun Woods

-Antwaun Woods (born January 3, 1993) is an American football nose tackle who is a free agent.
-He played college football at USC.
-He has played for the Tennessee Titans and Dallas Cowboys.
+Antwaun Woods (born January 3, 1993) is an American former professional football nose tackle.
+He played college football for the USC Trojans.
+He has played in the National Football League (NFL) for the Tennessee Titans, Dallas Cowboys, Indianapolis Colts, and Arizona Cardinals.

-Early life and high school career
+Early life

 Woods was a starter for all four years playing for William Howard Taft.
 His junior year he collected 38 tackles and had 4 sacks, and 31 tackles and 2 sacks as a senior.
 He was named Super Prep All-American, Under Armour All-American, ESPNU 150.
 He received a scholarship to USC.

 College career

 Woods redshirted his first year at USC.
 He started the first four games of his freshman season as a nose tackle and used as a backup for the rest of the season, and recorded 16 tackles, 3 sacks and 4.5 tackles for loss.
-He started for half of his sophomore season and recorded 20 tackles, 1 sack and 2 tackles for a loss and a deflection.
+He started for half of his sophomore season and recorded 20 tackles, 1 sack and 2 tackles for a loss and a pass deflection.
 His junior year he was used mostly as a nose tackle, appearing in twelve games while starting in ten of them.
 He recorded 37 tackles with 1 sack and 1 tackle for loss.
 His season ended after tearing his pectoral just before the Holiday Bowl.

 In his senior year, he recorded 38 tackles, 3 sacks, with 6 tackles for a loss which earned him Defensive Lineman of the Year.
 Overall, Woods recorded 111 tackles, 8 sacks, and 13.5 tackles for loss throughout his college career.
 Some of Woods' artwork was displayed at the 2013 "Artletics" on-campus exhibit that featured the works of USC student-athletes.
 In 2015, he received a bachelor's degree in sociology.